-If you feel that you or someone that you care about is experiencing stigma, it's important that you feel supported to enable you to start tackling it.
+If you feel that you or someone you care about is experiencing stigma, it's important that you feel supported as you start tackling it.

 Stigma can significantly worsen someone’s mental health problems, defining them as an illness rather than a person with a meaningful voice and contribution to make.
-It can make it difficult to access treatment and begin the journey to recovery and rebuilding their life.
+It can make it difficult to access treatment and begin the journey to recovering and rebuilding a life.

 Where can it happen?

-- Self-stigma where a person believes the negative labels that society places on them
+- Self-stigma, where a person believes the negative labels that society places upon them.

-- In the media through use of stigmatising language, stereotypes or characterisation of people with mental health problems on the television, insensitive reporting of mental health related stories in the news etc.
+- In the media, through the use of stigmatising language, stereotypes or characterisation of people with mental health problems, insensitive reporting of mental health-related stories in the news.

 - When accessing public services such as transport, social security or housing.

-- At government/policy level through a lack of fair funding towards mental health services and lack of progress in developing and implementing policy and legislation around mental health.
+- At government/policy level through a lack of fair funding for mental health services and a lack of progress in developing and implementing relevant policy and legislation.

 The ways stigma can impact on someone’s life include:

-- Being ‘labelled’ and defined by their illness and not by who they are as a person
+- Being labelled and defined by mental illness and not by who they are as a person.

-- Low self-esteem which further reduces desire to participate in social life or pursue goals
+- Low self-esteem, which reduces the desire to participate in social life or pursue goals.